Njuraita/Customer-Churn-Prediction-/README.md

 - `InternetService`: Customer's internet service provider (DSL, Fiber Optic, No)
 - `OnlineSecurity`: Whether the customer has online security or not (Yes, No, No Internet)
 - `OnlineBackup`: Whether the customer has online backup or not (Yes, No, No Internet)
-- `DeviceProtection`: Whether the customer has
+- `DeviceProtection`: Whether the customer has device protection or not